 Culture plays a huge role in this second part of the linguistic aspect.
 I truly believe that culture impacts the reason we express ourselves the way we do―that is, the reason creepy doesn’t exist in Spanish is a cultural question in addition to a linguistic one.
 And when you are jumping into and immersing yourself in another culture, you learn a different way to express yourself.
 This difference, in my mind, transcends the vocabulary and the linguistic question and can even change the way you perceive the situation around you.
 How is this possible?
 If creepy doesn’t exist, how does your interpretation of creepy people or situations change?
 If the concept is not a part of your reality, you begin to perceive things without that meaning, therefore changing how you act and react to stimuli.

 While we do want to dive a bit more into the importance of culture, for now I will leave it at this: The culture you are brought up in educates you in all aspects of your life and forms the way you think, behave, and interpret.
-This means that culture and language are intrinsically intertwined and [personally I believe] they cannot be separated from one another.
+This means that culture and language are ally intertwined and [personally I believe] they cannot be separated from one another.

 Finding your ‘true’ self in your new language